moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE {#message-subscribe-req}

+### Subscribe Filter {#sub-filter}

+The receiver specifies a filter value that allows publisher to identify the range of groups and objects that needs to be delivered, wherever applicable.

+There are 3 filter values:

+Current (0x1) : A filter value of "Current" implies objects from the beginning of the current group.

+Latest (0x2): A filter value of "Latest" implies beginning from the current object of the current group.

+Absolute (0x3):  For filter value of "Absolute", the group information is obtained from the StartGroup and EndGroup fields, the object information is obtained from the StartObject and the EndObject fields.

+A filter value other than the above MUST be treated as error.

+## SUBSCRIBE Format
 A receiver issues a SUBSCRIBE to a publisher to request a track.

 The format of SUBSCRIBE is as follows: